Gustaf Lagerbielke (footballer): International career

 Lagerbielke made his debut for Sweden's national team on 12 January 2023 in a friendly match against Iceland.
 On 12 October 2023, he scored his first international goal in a 3–1 victory over Moldova.
+He scored a goal in Sweden's winning game in the play off finals for the 2026 World Cup against Poland on 31 March 2026.

+On 12 May 2026, Lagerbielke was named in the Sweden squad for the 2026 FIFA World Cup.
+At the World Cup, Lagerbielke played in all four games as Sweden was eliminated in the Round of 32 by France.